nojhan/clutchlog/README.md

 log.dump(clutchlog::level::xdebug, cont.begin(), cont.end(), "main.cpp", "main", 122, "dumped.dat", "\n\n");
 ```

-You can access the identifier of log levels with `level_of`:
+You can access the identifier of log levels with `clutchlog::level_of`:
 ```cpp
 log.threshold( log.level_of("XDebug") ); // You have to know the exact string.
 ```